-Adolescents who marry at a young age face numerous risks, particularly concerning reproductive health.
-Young girls are especially vulnerable to pregnancy and childbirth complications, which can pose serious, even life-threatening, health risks.
-Beyond medical concerns, early marriage often disrupts their education, leading to school dropouts and significantly limiting future opportunities.
+Adolescents who marry at a young age face various risks, especially related to reproductive health (Zeleke et al., 2022).
+Adolescent girls are very vulnerable to complications of pregnancy and childbirth, which can be life-threatening.
+In addition to health problems, early marriage has a negative impact on their education, causing them to drop out of school and limited future opportunities (Kleprlikova et al., 2019).

-Table 1: Informant Description
+Table 1.
+Informant Description

+No. Informan Kode

+7. Young Women Who Engage in Underage IU

+Marriage.

-No. Informant Code 1.
-Young Women Who Engage in Underage Marriage.
-IU 2.
-Parents of Teenage Girls Who Engage in Underage Marriage.
-OT 3.
-The Head of the Religious Affairs Office KUA
+8. Parents of Teenage Girls Who Engage in OT

+Underage Marriage.

+9. The Head of the Religious Affairs Office.
+KUA

-Table 1 summarises the interviews conducted with 11 informants to gain an in-depth understanding of early marriage practices in Mranggen District.
-The participants included five primary informants (IU), who are adolescent girls married at a young age; five additional primary informants (OT), who are parents of these girls; and one supporting informant (KUA), the Head of the Religious Affairs Office.
+Table 1 presents involved interviews with 11 informants to gain an in-depth understanding of early marriage in Mranggen District.
+5 main informants (IU) are adolescent girls who are married at a young age, 5 main informants (OT) are parents of adolescent girls who are married at a young age, 1 supporting informant (KUA) is the head of the Religious Affairs Office.